Congress program

 40 min from Oslo Central Station

-See information on the Field visits page.
+See information on the Field visits page

 Tuesday 3 September - Venue: Oslo Kongressenter